 What is not inevitable are the problems that can occur alongside that prostate growth, namely lower urinary tract symptoms such as having to urinate badly, often, and throughout the night.
-The good news is that with the right diagnosis and care, these problems can be treated.
+The good news is that you can test your prostate at home which can help get you the right diagnosis and care, these problems can be treated.
 And for some men concerned about BPH symptoms, natural therapies may be available.

 Read on to learn more about BPH and prostate health, traditional herbs for prostate symptoms, and your options for treating BPH naturally.

 What is enlarged prostate size?

 The prostate gland is an important part of the male reproductive system⁽²⁾.
 Located just under the bladder and in front of the rectum, the gland is responsible for producing fluid that supports sperm, and for providing the muscle power required for ejaculation⁽³⁾.
 The prostate gland is often compared to a walnut, as a typical prostate is roughly the same size and shape⁽⁴⁾ as the proverbial nut.